-IN line with Basel III, it’s now two and a half years since the 3-year moratorium period given to commercial banks in Tanzania by the central bank – the Bank of Tanzania – to comply with the new increase in capital adequacy requirements from TZS 5 billion (approximately US$2.27 million) to TZS 15 billion (US$6.81 million) ended in March 2015.
+IN line with Basel III, Tanzania's central bank, the Bank of Tanzania, gave a 3-year moratorium period, which ended in March 2015, to commercial banks in Tanzania to comply with the new increase in capital adequacy requirements from TZS 5 billion (approximately US$2.27 million) to TZS 15 billion (US$6.81 million).

 The basis for the capital increase from the central bank’s perspective is that the higher a bank’s capital level is, the better the chances to withstand financial and real shocks and thus enhance banking sector stability.